-Does the Stock Image Fit My Company’s Branding?
+Does it Fit My Company’s Branding?

 Is the Image Optimized for Each Social Network?

 When posting an image to Facebook, Twitter, LinkedIn or Instagram, make sure the image is appropriate for each social network.
-For instance, the same image for LinkedIn won’t work for Snapchat.
+For instance, a more casual image may work for Instagram, but perhaps not for the more secular-oriented environment on LinkedIn.
 Consider where the image will be posted, the audience of each network, and the content you’re sharing.
-Having a solid knowledge of your audience on the various social networks will help you choose the right image.
+Having a solid knowledge of your audience on the various social networks will help guide you in choosing the right image.